Olszewski's of Western Pennsylvania

 A work in progress!
 Project started 26 May 2022

 By way of introduction, I am Raymond Vance Olszewski, born on 7 July 1939 in Tarentum, Harrison Township, Allegheny County, Pennsylvania.
 That's me in the photo on the right taken on my 82nd birthday while living in Eagan, Minnesota.
 This work will hopefully present answers and/or provide insights to the questions I posed above.
-Please contact me at: ROlszewski@aol.com should you have questions about your past or have additional information you would like to share and perhaps become part of this amazing story about the Olszewski's of Western Pennsylvania.
+Please contact me at: ROlszewski@aol.com should you have questions about your past or have additional information you would like to share how you became part of this amazing story about the Olszewski's of Western Pennsylvania.

-My plan for this tribute to my ancestors is to write the story presenting as much information as possible making certain that it tells the story of my family's history.
-I had given serious consideration to publishing the information in a separate book, but, I've been through that before and opted to use the Internet.
-It has its advantages as it 'never forgets'.
-This record includes an extensive look into where the Olszewski's were originally from in Europe, who they married, what they did for a living, and their vitals.
-I welcome any additional information that relatives may have in their own archives and, hopefully, are willing to share to add futher value to this family's history.
+My plan for this tribute to my ancestors is to write the story that presents as much information as possible that tells the story of my family's history.
+I had given serious consideration to publishing the information in a separate book, but, I've been through that before and opted to use the Internet, which has its advantages as it 'never forgets'.
+This record includes an extensive look into where the Olszewski's were originally from in Europe, who they married, what they did for a living, and known vitals.
+I welcome any additional information that relatives may have and, hopefully, are willing to share to add futher value to this family's history.
 To guide me in my understanding of my roots, I found it inheritantly necessary to understand Polish history, language, and religion.
-Fortunately, the Internet was was very helpful in producing for what I believe to be an accurate assessment of the Olszewski's of Western Pennsylvania.
+Fortunately, the Internet was and continues to be very helpful in producing for what I believe to be the most accurate assessment of the Olszewski's of Western Pennsylvania.

-My mother and dad, William and Anna, were married in West Tarentum in 1937 at St. Clements, a Slovakian Church.
-He was 26 and she was 21.
-At the time, for someone to marry outside of their ethnic origins was considered somewhat controversial, but, Dad was not the first to do so as my Aunt Helen, his older sister, married a German descendant, Robert Gibbs.
+My mother and dad, William and Anna, were both born in America and they were married in West Tarentum in 1937 at St. Clements, a Slovakian Church.
+Dad was 26 and Mom was 21.
+At the time for someone to marry outside of their ethnic origins was considered somewhat controversial, but, my Dad was not the first of his family to do so as my Aunt Helen, his older sister, married a German descendant named Robert "Bob" Gibbs.

-It was three Olszewski brothers who left their homes in Russia-occupied Poland in the late 1800s/early 1900s and settled in Western Pennsylvania and in West Virginia.
-Over the past 40 years of collecting genelogical data, I was amazed at how much I learned about my Olszewski relations and all their relatives.
-I hope you will find what you read here to be informative and useful in your own pursuits to learn more about your family's background.
-The data is there and trust me, it is a lot of information that has become available as new sources of genelogical information is added nearly daily.
+It was three Olszewski brothers who left their homes in Russia-occupied Poland in the late 1800s/early 1900s and fortunately for me one settled in Western Pennsylvania.
+Others came also, but moved on to West Virginia and Ohio.
+Over the past 40 years collecting genelogical data, I was amazed at how much I learned about my Olszewski relations and all their relatives.
+I hope you will find what you read to be informative and useful in your own pursuits to learn more about your family's background.
 That which is written here is based on data that can be found contained in the family tree that I created using the genelogical services of Ancestry.com.
 You are welcome to access my tree named "0-Olszewski/Ajak Family Tree."
 It holds over 4,000 records on over 3,000 individuals.
-If you would like an invitation to have access to my family tree, write me at: ROlszewski@aol.com.
-You might even consider creating your own family tree and you are welcome to use any or all of that information contained in mine which pertains to your own family.
+If you would like an invitation to have access to my family tree, write me at: ROlszewski@aol.com and I will send you an invitation.
+You might even consider creating your own family tree and carry on as new cousins are brought into this world.
+You are most welcome to use any or all of that information contained in mine which pertains to your own family.

 |

-As you can see, most of them were employed by the Ford Motor Company.
-The two images below show the cover of The Polk's Glassmere Directory 1927, the source of the above names.
-The other image, shown is a layout of Glassmere residential community and the glass plant located across Freeport (Pittsburgh) Road.
+As you can see, most of them were employed by the Ford Motor Company, which took over the Glasmire brothers business.
+The image is a layout of Glassmere residential community and the glass plant located across Freeport (Pittsburgh) Road.

 |

-Is your name Olszewski? ~ While I was growing up in Western Pennsylvania, I learned from my aunts and uncles that the surname Olszewski had a meaning and that it was a noble name connected to royalty.
+Is your surname Olszewski?
+Do you know what it means? ~ While I was growing up in Western Pennsylvania, I learned from my aunts and uncles that the surname Olszewski had meaning to it and that it was a noble name connected to royalty.
 Since all these aunts and uncles are now all gone as well as many of the older cousins, my research had to begin into what does the Olszewski surname mean, if anything.
 Thanks for the Internet, I was surprised at how much I learned about this subject.

 For years, I have explained this to many people who have asked me what kind of name is Olszewski?
 Does it have any meaning?
 Most people assumed it was a Polish, but I never knew that it had a meaning until I did some research.
-I surmised also that the Olszewski surname identifies the work a person named Olszewski would be one who makes a living from the forest such as that someone named Olszewski could be employed or be called a lumberman, carpenter, or wood craftsman.
+I surmised also that the Olszewski surname identifies the work of a person named Olszewski.
+That person would be one who makes a living from the forest such as that someone named Olszewski could be employed or be called a lumberman, carpenter, or wood craftsman.
 If you've not noticed, I purposely selected a wood grain background for this website's pages.
-It is, in fact, of the Alder free family.
+The grain is that of the Alder free family.

 As for the 'Ski' part of the Olszewski name, I have seen it mentioned or referred to as being a person of nobility.
 As previously mentioned, I've heard talk from some of my relatives that we who are named Olszewski had a noble name that was associated with royalty.
 I remember being told that I was even named after a King.
 A published source I found while researching this nobility association addressed this making the following four points: (1) If you are talking about names found in records from, say the 14th century, and then yes, the source agrees saying: names ending in "ski" were borne by nobles; (2) It wasn't until much later (in time), however, the source further adds: "...during the 16th and perhaps the 17th centuries, non-nobles began using surnames regularly"; (3) Use of 'ski' ceased to be 300-400 years ago when the use of surnames of any sort stopped being exclusive to nobles; and, (4) The 'ski' is an adjectival suffix that means of, from, connected with, or pertaining to and adding further, "It is also associated with a person's occupation or someone's kinfolk."